radarlabs/documentation/docs/tutorials/logging-and-analyzing-where-conversions-occur.md

 </Tabs>

 ### Step 6: Conversions overview in the Radar dashboard
 The [Report](https://radar.com/dashboard/report&view=conversions) page of the Radar dashboard has a _Conversions_ tab that provides an overview of all conversions logged for a project.
 Understand how engagement with your app differs between opted-in and opted-out users.
-See the total revenue across all conversions that have been logged with the `revenue` parameter.
+See the total revenue across all conversions that have been logged with `revenue`.

-The below is an example of a fully populated _Conversions_ page with engagement metrics and logged conversions with and without a `revenue` amount:
+Below is an example of a fully populated _Conversions_ page for a project that has logged conversions for `purchase` and `opened_notification` events:
 ![Conversions report page](/img/tutorials/conversions-report-page.png)